By Mary Cooper

 You can access Read-Only View of Client Portal to experience TaxDome from the client’s side.

-How Do I Know That a Client Has Signed a Document/ Opted Out of Signature?
+How Do I Know That a Client Has Signed a Document/ Declined to Sign?

-Once your client signed a document or declined to do it, you'll receive a notification by email.
+Once your client signed a document, declined to do it or failed KBA, you'll receive a notification by email.
 You also will get a notification in your Inbox+.
 Click the document link or the Go to... link to review it.

 If a signature was requested from multiple users, you will see which of the users signed the document and which one is not.